bafiam/bafiam-bot/README.md

 The tests have been implemented using `RSpec`support from `slack-ruby-bot` To run: Type
 `rspec`
-on your Terminal to get a report.
+on your Terminal to get a report

 ## Testing the endpoints